simonrelet/react-pure-html-component-loader/README.md

 ### Props spreading

-Props spreading is used to simplify the template so the focus can be kept on the UI.
+Props spreading is used to simplify the component so the focus can be kept on the UI.

 **Usage**
 ```html